QueensleyC/weather-data-analysis/README.md

 condition, temperature, humidity, and wind speed.
 The ‘demand’ column represents the customer’s willingness for renting a car for a specific time.
 Higher demand rates show that customers are more willing to rent a car and vice versa.

+### SQL Analysis
+The version of SQL used in this project is SQLite (solely for the purpose of practice in jupyter notebook) Some of the SQL keywords used in this project include
+- CREATE TABLE
+- DELETE
+- INSERT
+- ALTER
+- UPDATE
+- DROP
+- SELECT
+- WHERE
+- CASE statement
+- ORDER BY
+- GROUP BY
+- LIMIT, among others.

+### Statistical Analysis with Python
+- Some of the libraries used in this project are numpy, pandas, matplotlib, scipy, Kmeans, MLPRegressor, DecisionTreeClassifier, ARIMA, GradientBoostingClassifier, MinMaxScaler, RandomForestRegressor, etc.
+- Hypothesis tested:
+    - Tests for a significant relationship between each column (except timestamp column) and the demand rate.